-We are extremely excited to be done with Tier List 1.13!
-We think this a new record for us and we are extremely confident in the list we put together.
-This wasn't as difficult as last patch but as always we had our trouble maker creatures that caused much discussion.
+We are extremely excited to be done with Tier List 1.14!
+This wasn't as difficult as previous patches but as always we had our trouble maker creatures that caused much discussion.
 Before we share anything, however, we need to thank all those involved in the tier list!

 So before we get into the list itself, let me first thank by name all of the wonderful people who took part in this list.

 From GamePress: Bart, BBell09, Castal, Chrispychris27, CopperKiwi1987, Dadjokes, Dr.Reebecca, Ethan, Ghastpixel16, Jimbohi, Kelociraptor, K1ndr3dp2nd2, MNBrian, OrigamiRobot, Piere87, Praisebigboy, Prominence, Steph, The AquaDemon, thedqk

 From our GP Discord: ColoMtn, DrSteveC, Hersh, IDGT, Mizz wrecks, Practicekat, Stephasaurus, TeaWrecks

 And our celebrity squad of PokefodderYT and MattE from the JWA Field Guide App.

 We truly wouldn't be able to do the tier list for the community without all of the people involved.
 We don't always 100% agree on everything (cough Yoshi cough), but we try to bring in a diverse group of people that will give the best analysis of the dinos and where they should fall.
 So let's get to it!

 Many people want to know how the tier list gets compiled so here is a look at our process: